Here we will learn SQLite Having clause with example and how to use SQLite having clause with a group by, where in select statements with example.

-In above sqlite query we used Group By with Having clause to get color details where it exists more than one in vegetables table.
-The output of above statement is as follows:
+In the above SQLite query, we used Group By with Having clause to get color details where it exists more than one in a vegetable table.
+The output of the above statement is as follows:

-If you don’t need to show the count in result remove count(*) from query like as shown in following example.
+If you don’t need to show the count, as a result, then remove count(*) from a query like as shown in the following example.

 GROUP BY color